 This is a JMI-branded report, of approximately 10-15 pages, which captures the key insights from your research for a policy-focused audience.
 It must be accessible to a non-academic audience.
-The report will signed-off by JMI, published on the JMI website and shared with relevant policymakers and other stakeholders.
+The report will signed off by JMI, published on our website and promoted to key policymakers and stakeholders to maximise impact.
 It will be published under a Creative Commons licence.
 JMI will provide support to grant recipients to develop, edit and proofread their paper, and ensure it reaches relevant policy audiences.